Lincoln Park Zoo is perfect for a family outing. Built in 1868, it is one of the oldest zoological gardens in the country. ... More

 Lincoln Park Zoo

 Lincoln Park Zoo is perfect for a family outing.
 Built in 1868, it is one of the oldest zoological gardens in the country.
 The zoo management team comprises experts in wildlife conservation, community education and recreation.
-The zoo, which attracts more than three million visitors a year, is open all year-round.
+The zoo, which attracts more than three million visitors a year, is open all year-round and is the only free zoo in the nation.

 Parking lot fills up quickly.
 If able to get on lot, rate will be $14.00 for up to 3 hours.